Fernap/UberASMTool/assets/readme.txt

 - DO %require_uber_ver(2,0) if your resource uses extra bytes.
 Failing to do so will let someone add it with version 1.x appear to add it, but it won't work correctly due to lack of extra byte support.
+Consider including this even for features that will explicitly fail on older versions.
+This helps the user know quickly that they need to upgrade.

 =============================================================================